PrinceCuet77/Hyperledger-Fabric/docs/source/test_network.md

 + set +x
 ```

-However, `network.sh` also provides the option to bring up the network using
+However, the test network script also provides the option to bring up the network using
 Certificate Authorities (CAs).
-In a production network, each organization would
+In a production network, each organization
-operate a CA (or multiple intermediate CAs) that creates the identities that
+operates a CA (or multiple intermediate CAs) that creates the identities that
 belong to their organization.
 All of the identities created by a CA run by the
-organization would share the same root of trust.
-Although it takes more time to
+organization share the same root of trust.
+Although it takes more time than
-run the test network using CAs than to use cryptogen, bringing up a network using
+using cryptogen, bringing up the test network using CAs provides an introduction
-CAs can provide an introduction to a production network would be deployed.
-Standing up the Fabric CAs also provides you with the ability to enroll
+to how a network is deployed in production.
+Deploying CAs also allows you to enroll
-a client identity using the Fabric SDKs and create a certificate and private key
+client identities with the Fabric SDKs and create a certificate and private key
-that can be used by your application.
-Both cryptogen and the Fabric CAs generate
-the crypto material for each organization in the `organizations` folder.
+for your applications.

 If you would like to bring up a network using Fabric CAs, first run the following
 command to bring down any running networks: